almikh/automatic-knee-oa-grading-tools/tools/README.md

 - `metrics_finder.ipynb`: auxiliary scripts for displaying statistics and collecting information on several checkpoints of models of the same type.

 - `converter.ipynb`: A utility for converting a model from a format obtained during training into a format suitable for use in native code.

+- `simple_conf_mat.ipynb`: calculate precision, recall and f-score for an explicitly given confusion matrix.